 ODISSEI Secure Supercomputer

-As part of ODISSEI, SURF will create a scalable secure data transfer environment to transfer privacy sensitive and large data to a supercomputer storage cluster.
-The connection will enable the analysis of data held by ODISSEI member organisations and other data sources, whilst enabling the data controllers at these organisations to remain in full control of the data throughout.
-Transferring data to the cluster will be supported by DANS through the ODISSEI Data Node.
-SURF will act as a Trusted Third Party by combining multiple sensitive datasets in a secure manner (see pilot project 2).
+As part of the task, SURF created a scalable secure data transfer environment to transfer privacy sensitive and large data to a supercomputer storage cluster.
+SURF acts as a Trusted Third Party and it will allow combining multiple sensitive datasets in a secure manner (see pilot project 2).
 The researcher can then perform the analysis on the ODISSEI Secure Supercomputer.
-This environment will also easily scale to multiple use cases and will be able to handle the transfer of large amounts of data in a timely manner.
+This environment can easily be scaled to accommodate multiple use cases and is able to handle the transfer of large amounts of data in a timely manner.
 After any necessary disclosure check by the data controller, the output data are released to the researcher.

-Status: The ODISSEI Secure Supercomputer is opened-up to the ODISSEI community on 1 October 2020.
-Improvements will be delivered on a continuous basis.
+The ODISSEI Secure Supercomputer is opened-up to the ODISSEI community on 1 October 2020 and is fully operational (v 2.0) on the Snelius national computer.

 Questions regarding the ODISSEI Secure Supercomputer?
 Contact Lucas van der Meer (ODISSEI Coordination Team).